Apellate Advocacy

 • Description: This course will introduce upper-level students to the fundamentals of appellate practice.
 We’ll first emphasize the importance of developing a persuasive “theory of appeal” and discuss the research and brainstorming processes that lead to effective appellate storytelling.

 Next, we’ll cover the foundations of good legal writing and oral argument.
 This section will include a comparative analysis of appellate briefs and oral arguments.
 We’ll review examples, good and bad, and discuss common elements of good briefs and arguments.
 Students will observe at least one appellate argument argued by counsel admitted to the bar and write a short reflection paper (1 page) on the quality of advocacy they observed.
+Around the halfway point of the course, students will also participate in a mock oral argument of a case that has been briefed by the attorneys

 We are working on developing an appellate practicum in which students are able to work on an appeal pending before an Oregon appellate court or the Ninth Circuit Court of Appeals.
 When that practicum is established, this course will be a prerequisite to participation.